Skip to contents

 pcr_lib_qc_plot_outliers()

-#> Warning: Removed 54 rows containing missing values (geom_text).
+#> Warning: Removed 54 rows containing missing values or values outside the scale range

 It’s often best to remove technical replicate outliers in order to obtain an accurate estimate of concentration.
 A point is deemed an outlier if it is >3Z away from the mean of the other two.
 Shown above, the outliers are in gray, and the zone of inclusion is in blue.
 Particularly egregious outliers are shown with (<<<) or (>>>) and the number of standard deviations away they are.
 In the instance above, 463Z away!
 New estimates, sans these outliers, are found in the quant_adj column of sample_summary: